Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 She needs a way to make money so she can marry her fiancé.
 So, what do you do next?
 What an average person can do: Be a great league striker.

 Apply one of those crazy balls to the ball, and the only person who puts a bat in your game is a road bookmaker who forgot to pay for it.
-A remarkable movie that can’t be left out of this list of best baseball movies of all time.
+It is a remarkable movie that can’t be omitted from this list of best baseball movies.

 2. Rookie of the Year (1993)